syla223/cognigy/TensorFlow/README.md

 Import your model using `require()` and create a function based on the model's documentation.

-In order to get the text message from IFlowInput, use `input.input.text`.Then, you can apply model's functions on your input.
+In order to get the text message from IFlowInput, use `input.input.text`.
+Then, you can apply model's functions on your input.

 To save the result in the context of the message use `input.actions.addToContext()`.